 As to a more exact valuation of this collection, I need to create some perspective here.
 Obviously Post Offices around the world are very happy with my large sums expended on 2500 items and perhaps 700 discrete parcels traversing the world over the years.
 Generally items such as they have to be scoured from overseas, and Australia whilst an early adopter of selling ABU from the 40's, still is at the end of the world!

-My most expensive purchase was A$1800 for a Mint In Box, very complete original 1963 Ambassadeur 5000 Delux, my rarest boxed Record 2000 with Yellow spacers was heavily subsidized and still others like the ABU/Garcia Admirals were a miracle to acquire and no idea of value is set.
+My most expensive purchase was for a Mint In Box, very complete original 1963 Ambassadeur 5000 Delux, my rarest boxed Record 2000 with Yellow spacers was heavily subsidized and still others like the ABU/Garcia Admirals were a miracle to acquire and no idea of value is set.
 Some items were gifted to me by friends like Lennart Borgstrom and Uffe Edefur, both who havr helped immeasurably with my collecting, as well as family members of deceased serious collectors who were very greatful to see their treasured ABU items go to a good home and be shared on this website.
-At the other end of the scale many lures may be just A$5.00, although one cost over $300 .
+At both ends of the scale, many lures may have been purchased for just A$5/10 , although some cost over 50X this! .
 Some are prototypes and being quite unique really are without value.
 ABU collecting has something for everyone!
 Choose your area of interest, match it with your budget and you're away!

 Please write if help needed.

 ABU Lures ( MinB, MonC, prototypes, used and my own unique 24 kt gilded collection of metal lures)

-ABU reels (of all nine types) 150+ Ambassaeurs, 60+ Spinning, 30+ Records, Abumatic 30+, 500 Series 10, Fly 10, IGFA 7, Pimpel 5, Mooching 2, 10 other Swedish reels from Companies put to the sword by ABU, as well as the classic Ambassadeur copy reel from Japan.
+ABU reels (of all nine types) Ambassaeurs, Spinning, Records, Abumatics , 500 Series , Fly , IGFA , Pimpel , Mooching , other Swedish reels from Companies put to the sword by ABU, as well as the classic Ambassadeur copy reel from Japan.

-Catalogs (N&N 1948 to 2013) All , English Tight Lines (missing 1956, 57, 61) and 9 foreign language Catalogs (still missing a sample of French, Spanish, Czech, Russian and Polish)
+Catalogs (N&N 1948 to 2013) All , English Tight Lines (missing 1961 only) and 9 foreign language Catalogs (still missing a sample of French, Spanish, Czech, Russian and Polish)

 Miscellaneous Items (jewelery, pins, awards, cloth badges,, Trophies, crockery, clothing, Record and ABU scales, Record whetstone

 split-cane, solid-fibre glass, hollow glass, carbon fibre ) Missing is

-15 + dedicated ABU books
+Dedicated ABU books

 All assorted gaffs and landing nets

-Many, perhaps 1000 + spare
+Many, perhaps 1000's of spare

 parts numbered from # 100 to # 12 000 and happy to offer those

 in need of a rare spare!